cite-architecture/CitableBase.jl/docs/src/urns.md

 The `==` function of Julia Base is overridden in `CitableBase` for all subtypes of `Urn`.
 This in turn serves as an implementation of `urnequals` for subtypes of `Urn`.

+!!! warning

     Note that in order to compare two URNs for equality, you'll need to import or use `CitableBase` (as in the block above).

 ```jldoctest urns
 FakeUrn("urn:fake:demo1") == FakeUrn("urn:fake:demo1")